Moonchild6279/Tails-AI/README.md

 - Scripts for Handling Loading/Saving
 - ETC

-# Tails AI (Pre-built Package Included For Orbinaut Framework V3)
+# Tails AI
-A addon for the Sonic Gamemaker Engine "Orbinaut Framework" developed by Triangly and MicG.
+Available as an addon for the Sonic Gamemaker Engine "Orbinaut Framework" developed by Triangly and MicG.

 Base Scripts Provided!
 Orbinaut Pre-Built Package Coming Soon (In a day or two!)